 Also consistent with the Commission's determination in Advisory Opinion 2012-17 (m-Qube), m-Qube will require the Committee to use m-Qube's factoring service.
-Factoring is a financial transaction in which an entity (hera, the Committee) sells its accounts receivable to a third party (hare, m-Qubo) at a discount in exchange for receiving a percentage (or "factor") of its outpayment on an expedited basis. m-Qube currently offers factoring as an optional service in exchange for a fee to customers who wish to receive a portion of their outpayments more quickly than the normal industry practice would allow and has stated that it will make factoring mandatory for political committees.
+Factoring is a finaccial transaction in which an entity (here, the Committee) sells its accounts receivable to a third party (here, m-Qube) at a discount in exchange for receiving a percentage (or "factor") of its outpayment on an expedited basis.
+4 m-Qube currently offers factoring as an optional service in exchange for a fee to customers who wish to receive a portion of their outpayments more quickly than the normal industry practice would allow and has stated that it will make factoring mandatory for political committees.
 Additional information on m-Qube's factoring practices appears in Advisory Opinion 2012-17 (m-Qube).

-m-Qube does not propose to identify any of the wireless users whose opt-ins it analyzes as part of the factoring process or to transmit their names and addresses to the Committee, consistent with its current practice for customers that are not political committees. m-Qube will, however, provide the Committee with the ten-digit phone number associated with each contribution, as well as (1) the amount and date of the contribution, (2) confirmation that the contributor affirmatively consented to charge the contribution to his or her wireless bill, and (3) confirmation that the contributor certified his or her eligibility to make a contribution under the Act and Commission regulations.
+m-Qube does not propose to identify any of the wireless users whose opt-ins it analyzes as part of the factoring process or to transmit their names and addresses to the Committee, consistent with its current practice for customers that are not political committees.
+M-Qube will, however, provide the Committee with the ten-digit phone number associated with each contribution, as well as (1) the amount and date of the contribution, (2) confirmation that the contributor affirmatively consented to charge the contribution to his or her wireless bill, and (3)

-&lt;sup>3 An "outpayment" is the total amount that a recipient content provider is entitled to receive after all fees have been deducted by the wireless service providers and connection aggregators.
+4 An "outpayment" is the total amount that a recipient content provider is entitled to receive after all fees have been deducted by the wireless service providers and connection aggregators.
 A "factor" is a reduced percentage of the outpayment.

-m-Qube will also give the Committee access to a running, real-time tally of the dollar amount of contributions made via text message from each phone number and will configure its gateway to inform the Committee if contributions from any one phone number equal or exceed \$200 in a calendar year.
-Once alerted, the Committee will collect the contributor's identifying information via text message by texting the contributor a web form to complete, or by other legally permitted methods.
-The Committee will receive further contributions via text message from that phone number only after it has obtained the contributor's identifying information.
-If that information is not provided by the contributor, then the Committee will take steps to refund any contribution over \$200 and prevent that number from making additional contributions via text messaging.
-Further, if the Committee receives information about a contributor indicating that the contributor is a prohibited source, the Committee will take steps to refund the contribution and block the number from texting any further contributions.
-The Committee will take these steps based only on the information that m-Qube makes available to the Committee in m-Qube's ordinary course of business and without receiving any information from, or entering into any contractual relationships with, wireless service providers.

-3. Agreements Between Wireless Service Providers, m-Qube, and the Committee
+- 1 confirmation that the contributor certified his or her eligibility to make a contribution under the - 2 Act and Commission regulations. - 3 m-Qube will also give the Committee access to a running, real-time tally of the dollar 4 amount of contributions made via text message from each phone number and will configure its 5 gateway to inform the Committee if contributions from any one phone number equal or exceed 6 \$200 in a calendar year.
+Once alerted, the Committee will collect the contributor's identifying 7 information via text message by texting the contributor a web form to complete, or by other 8 legally permitted methods.
+The Committee will receive further contributions via text message 9 from that phone number only after it has obtained the contributor's identifying information.
+If 10 that information is not provided by the contributor, then the Committee will take steps to refund 11 any contribution over \$200 and prevent that number from making additional contributions via 12 text messaging.
+Further, if the Committee receives information about a contributor indicating 13 that the contributor is a prohibited source, the Committee will take steps to refund the 14 contribution and block the number from texting any further contributions.
+The Committee will 15 take these steps based only on the information that m-Qube makes available to the Committee in m-Qube's ordinary course of business and without receiving any information frem, or entering 16 17 into any contractual relationships with, wireless service providers. - 3.
+Agreements Between Wireless Service Providers, m-Qube, and the Committee